Klleriston/KineListV1.0/README.md

 ## Basic OOP structure (concepts taken from Alura courses on Java and object orientation)
 ```
-Just need to have installed JDK or JVM
+Just need to have installed JVM
 ```